Heckman–Opdam polynomials

 In mathematics, Heckman–Opdam polynomials (sometimes called Jacobi polynomials) P_{λ}(k) are orthogonal polynomials in several variables associated to root systems.
 They were introduced by Heckman & Opdam (1987).

-They generalize Jack polynomials when the roots system is of type A, and are limits of Macdonald polynomials P_{λ}(q, t) as q tends to 1 and (1 − t)/(1 − q) tends to k.
+They generalize Jack polynomials when the root system is of type A, and are limits of Macdonald polynomials P_{λ}(q, t) as q tends to 1 and (1 − t)/(1 − q) tends to k.